AngriestSCV/AngryShaderForgeDocumentation/docs/nodes.md

 requested wrapp them in braces like `{{this}}`.
 This will cause your variables to have their names mangled to match the values actually present in the shader.

-In the example below the value Bang is replaced with Clang.xyxy.
+In the example above the value Bang is replaced with Clang.xyxy.

 #Input
 ## Time